On Life and Childhood Cancer, From a Pediatric Oncology Nurse

-The reality of heartbreaking diagnoses makes us extremely grateful for nurses like Amanda, who serve the littlest of people and their families in the battlefield of childhood diseases.
-We know that those who care for these children and their families not only give their time, but their thoughts and emotions too, and they too deserve to be recognized for this brave service they provide not only this month, but every day of the year.
+The reality of heartbreaking diagnoses makes us extremely grateful for nurses like Amanda, who serve the littlest of people and their families on the battlefield of childhood diseases.
+We know that those who care for these children and their families not only give their time, but their thoughts and emotions too, and they deserve to be recognized for this brave service they provide not only this month but every day of the year.

 Don’t miss this 2-part series from our podcast This Grit and Grace Life Podcast: Hardship Hit This Singer’s Life and She Chose to Fight! with Cameron James Pt.
 1 – 048 !

 And part 2: Hardship Hit This Singer’s Life and She Chose to Fight! with Cameron James Pt.
 2 – 049!